uyth/nav_it/README.md

     source: https://www.skatteetaten.no/person/folkeregister/fodsel-og-navnevalg/barn-fodt-i-norge/fodselsnummer/

-    Thus for year yy in the national ids:
+    Thus for year yy in the National IDs:

         year = [xx00, xx39] uses the series [000, 999]
         year = [xx40, xx53] uses the series [000, 499] and [900, 999]